University of Michigan College of Engineering: Student organizations

 In 2006, the UM Human Powered Submarine Team won the International Submarine Races.
-Radio Aurora Explorer (RAX), a University of Michigan designed and fabricated Cubesat, is the first National Science Foundation sponsored CubeSat mission.
+Radio Aurora Explorer, a University of Michigan designed and fabricated Cubesat, is the first National Science Foundation sponsored CubeSat mission.

-Additionally, over 1/3 of the Michigan Marching Band consists of Michigan Engineers.

 Recurring events

 Tech Day is an event held by the college each fall inviting prospective high school students and their parents, as well as prospective college transfer students, to explore Michigan Engineering.
-Tech Day brings over 500 prospective students (and over 500 of their parents) together on campus to talk to current students and faculty about the various engineering programs, as well as take part in demonstrations and exhibits showcasing each department.

 The SWE/TBP Career Fair is an engineering career fair held each fall as a collaboration between the University of Michigan Student Section of the Society of Women Engineers and the Michigan Gamma chapter of Tau Beta Pi.
 The event began in 1986 and has grown to be one of the largest student-run career fairs in the country, hosting nearly 300 companies each year.

 The Engineering Research Symposium is a one-day event that began in 2006 and features student research from the undergraduate through PhD levels, including poster presentations, scientific visualizations, and dissertation work in department-nominated oral and poster presentations.